-Factory based customer support engineers can be contacted by telephone during normal office hours, or outside hours, a message can be left on the answering machine.
-All messages are dealt with promptly on the next working day.
+Factory based customer support engineers can be contacted by telephone during normal office hours (Monday - Friday 8:30a.m - 5:00p.m).
+Outside these hours, a message can be left on the answering machine, all messages are dealt with promptly on the next working day.
 Alternatively a message can be sent to them by email.